nagyesta/lowkey-vault/lowkey-vault-client/README.md

 2. Create a [ApacheHttpClientProvider](src/main/java/com/github/nagyesta/lowkeyvault/http/ApacheHttpClientProvider.java) instance using the constructor supporting host overrides: `ApacheHttpClientProvider(final String vaultUrl, final Function<URI, URI> authorityOverrideFunction)`.
    [Example](../lowkey-vault-docker/src/test/java/com/github/nagyesta/lowkeyvault/steps/SecretsStepDefs.java#L32-35)
-3. Use your `ApacheHttpClientProvider` to obtain your key/secret/crypto clients.
+3. Use your `ApacheHttpClientProvider` to get your key/secret/crypto clients.
 4. Done.

 ## Note

 In case you don't wish to use this provider, it is perfectly fine.
-Simply make sure to use the same steps to mimic what it does:
+Make sure to use the same steps to mimic what it does:

 1. Set any basic credentials (Lowkey Vault will check whether they are there but ignore the value.)
 2. Route your requests to the port used by your Lowkey Vault instance